-To address her challenges, Nikki requires a conscious reconstruction of identity that enhances her capacity to confront the distorted and repressed patches of her history imposed by dominant groups and to develop what can be conceptualized as a 'mirror stage' of self-recognition.
+To address her challenges, Nikki requires a conscious reconstruction of identity that enhances her capacity to confront the distorted and repressed patches of her history imposed by dominant groups and to develop what can be conceptualized, in Lacan's jargon, as a 'mirror stage' or self-recognition.
 Psychologically, such reconstruction is feasible through processes of awareness, self-definition, and preservation, particularly when supported by a rich oral tradition (McDaniel 33).
 This fact evidences the critical role of oral tradition in confronting and overcoming historical erasure.

 The confrontation of repressed histories, whether through intergenerational transmission, physical and symbolic preservation of heritage, or intergenerational reconciliation, is essential for healing the wounds inflicted by systemic erasure.
 Within this framework, Mother Rita in Happy Land illustrates that the preservation of Black ancestral heritage transcends mere physical and symbolic acts.
 And in content, this preservation reflects more physical significance and symbolic facts.
+It is invigorating for Queen Luella's descendant to hear exactly the message of hope, joy and celebration she utters when she founded her beautiful havens of peace, she proudly calls kingdom:

-In those years of our Lord, 1894, nearly thirty years into freedom, hundreds of years after our people first landed on these shores, we lifted our arms to the sky.
+In that year of our Lord, 1894, nearly thirty years into freedom, hundreds of years after our people first landed on these shores, we lifted our arms to the sky.
 The kingdom had been more than grass, trees, and dirt-this land had the power, wonder-working healing power, to save us.
 It was God's promise to the poor in spirit, our kingdom of heaven, our treasure.
-(Perkins-Valdez, ch.
-36)
+(Perkins-Valdez 267)